History of slavery in Texas: Statehood

 Plantation enslaved people generally lived in one or two-room log cabins.
 Most field hands received two sets of clothing twice each year, with a hat and coat for winter.
 Meals often consisted of bread, molasses, sweet potatoes, hominy, and beef, chicken, and pork.
 Enslaved people often lived similarly to poor whites in Texas, especially those new to the territory and just getting started.
-The whites, however, could hope to improve their lives with their own hard work, while the enslaved people could have no such hope or expectation as, of course, their work belonged by law to their owners and not to them.
+The whites, however, could hope to improve their lives with their own hard work, while the enslaved people could have no such hope or expectation as their work belonged by law to their owners and not to them.

 Many churches in Texas accepted enslaved people as members.
 Both the Baptist and Methodist churches appointed missionaries to the enslaved people and allowed active participation by them.
 In 1860, the Methodists claimed 7,541 enslaved people among their members in Texas.
 Some enslaved people became ministers, but their masters often tried to instruct them in what they were supposed to preach.
 As in other southern states, however, the enslaved people made Christianity their own and they developed strong religious faith.

 Many local communities adopted laws forbidding enslaved people from having liquor or weapons, from selling agricultural products, hiring their own time, or being hired by free blacks.
 In rural areas, counties often set up patrols to enforce restrictions on enslaved people traveling without passes from planter owners.
 Urban enslaved people often had greater freedoms and opportunity.
 Unlike most southern states, Texas did not explicitly ban education of enslaved people, but most slaveholders did not allow the practice.
 In 1865, 95% of the enslaved were illiterate.

 Many enslaved people ran away.
 Some hid in the bayous for a time, while others lived among the Indians, and a few managed to board ships bound for northern or foreign ports.
 Most runaways attempted to go to Mexico.
 By 1850, an estimated 3,000 enslaved people had successfully escaped to Mexico, and an additional 1,000 crossed into Mexico between 1851 and 1855.
 Ninety percent of the runaways were men, most between ages 20 and 40, because they were best equipped to deal with the long, difficult journey.
 All ages were represented, however, from 5 months to 60 years.
 As early as 1836, Texas slaveholders sent representatives to Matamoros to try to reclaim their runaways, but Mexico refused.
 See Underground Railroad § South to Mexico.